Photo by Jeff Hall

 The ornate chorus frog is a small, stout frog that is usually reddish brown but can also be tan, grayish or green.
 It has a bold black stripe runs through each eye to the shoulder, and dark spots on the sides, lower back and near the groin.
 The groin and underside of each thigh are spotted with bright yellow.

 These frogs live in pine stands and pine savannas in the southern Coastal Plain.
-They are primiarly nocturnal and are seldom encountered outside the breeding season.
-Ornate chours frogs call from December to March.
+They are primarily nocturnal and are seldom encountered outside the breeding season.
+Ornate chorus frogs call from December to March.
 They breed in temporary ponds and females deposit clusters of 10 to 100 eggs on vegetation.
 Tadpoles metamorphose in eight to 12 weeks.